conquerproject/conquer-plataform/README.md

-# conquer-platform
+# Conquer Project

 Welcome to the Conquer Project!
-In this collaborative effort, three enthusiastic colleagues come together to tackle the challenge of creating a cutting-edge Cloud Platform and the applications that will run on top of it.
+I decided to tackle the challenge of creating a cutting-edge Cloud Platform and to develop the applications that will run on it.
+This project aims to learn and get my hands dirty by applying DevOps practices and getting experience with what we have best in the engineering community.

+## About this Repo

+This repository is the core of the Conquer Project.
+It employs GitOps practices to manage and configure the entire cloud infrastructure through code, covering all operational aspects, like continuous deployment and observability.

 ## Installation